libretro/libretro-uae/README.md

 If you are using rdb hdf files, please use 0,0,0,0 instead of geometry numbers like 32,1,2,512.
 The geometry will then be read from the file.
 This only works for rdb hdf files.

-## Knows Bugs
-- When load savesate, exiting GUI without reset.
-You have to re-enter GUI and do the reset.
-- It's a debug release, so expect bug.

-We plan to use the core of WinUAE in the future, but no release date for now.